 While it might be assumed that mortgage companies who will not sell your loan charge higher interest rates to compensate for the additional risk they take on, this is not always the case.
 Many of these lenders are able to offer competitive rates and pricing due to their conservative lending practices and strong financial standing.
 By thoroughly researching and comparing the rates and fees of various lenders, businesses can find a mortgage partner that offers attractive pricing while still retaining their loans.

 By considering these additional factors and exploring the realm of mortgage companies that do not sell their loans, businesses can make an informed decision when selecting a mortgage company for their financing needs.
 It is essential to identify lenders that do not sell their mortgages to Fannie Mae and discover the best mortgage lenders who do not sell their loans.
 This will help businesses find mortgage companies that prioritize long-term relationships and provide stability, personalized service, and flexible mortgage solutions to help them achieve their goals.
 By focusing on these unique advantages and understanding the value of working with mortgage companies that retain their loans, businesses can secure a solid foundation for their financial future.

-In conclusion, mortgage companies that do not sell their loans can offer businesses a more personalized, stable, and flexible approach to home financing.
+In conclusion, mortgage companies that do not sell their loans or mortgage notes can offer businesses a more personalized, stable, and flexible approach to home financing.
+When these lenders choose to sell mortgage notes, they can streamline their operations and mitigate risk, while still providing quality service.
 By considering the unique advantages of these lenders, businesses can make an informed decision when selecting a mortgage company for their financing needs.
 Whether you're looking for lenders that do not sell their mortgages to Fannie Mae or mortgage companies that prioritize long-term relationships, there's a mortgage partner out there that will meet your specific needs and help your business thrive.